GC-LSTM: Graph Convolution Embedded LSTM for Dynamic Link Prediction: Experiments

-In addition, in most cases, the short-term prediction performance of our method is better than the long-term prediction performance, this is because the evolution pattern in the second half part of the test set is different from the evolution pattern in the first half part, and our model tends to fit the evolution pattern of the first half part.

-Next, for test samples $G_{t}$, $t$ changes from 1 to 80, we plot the AUC, GMAUC, and Error Rate metrics curves over time obtained by our GC-LSTM model at four datasets as a function of time $t$ to reflect the dynamic link prediction performance.
-The results are shown in Fig. \ref{Fig5}.
-As time goes by, AUC and GMUUC are gradually decreasing, and the Error Rate is gradually increasing, which indicates that long-term links prediction for dynamic network is relatively difficult due to the uncertainty of dynamic network evolution over a long period of time.
-Interestingly, the predictive performance of the dataset RADOSLAW is relatively stable.
-This may be due to its network structure evolves periodically, so it has a good long-term predictive performance.
-In order to further explain this phenomenon, we studied the trend of the two most common structural properties (ie, the average degree and the average clustering coefficient) of the four dynamic networks with time $t$ increasing, the results are shown in Fig. \ref{Fig6}.
-We can see that the average degree and average clustering coefficients of the three datasets, CONTACT, HYPERTEXT09 and ENRON, have changed significantly over time, while RADOSLAW is relatively stable.
-These results reflect why we can get better long-term predictive performance on the last dynamic network.
+Next, for test samples $G_{t}$ ($t$ changes from 1 to 80), we plot the AUC, GMAUC, ER, ER+, and ER- metric curves over time obtained by our GC-LSTM model on all networks to reflect the dynamic network link prediction performance, as shown in Fig.~\ref{Fig5}.
+As time evolves, AUC and GMUUC curves are gradually decreasing, while the ER, ER+, and ER- curves are gradually increasing.
+This phenomenon indicates that long-term link prediction for dynamic network is relatively difficult due to the uncertainty of dynamic network evolution over a long period of time.
+Interestingly, since the network structure of RADOSLAW and LKML evolves periodically, the performance of GC-LSTM on RADOSLAW and LKML are relatively stable.
+In order to further explain this phenomenon, we studied the trend of the two most common structural properties (i.e, the average degree and the average clustering coefficient) of the dynamic networks with increasing time $t$, and the results are shown in Fig.~\ref{Fig6}.
+We can see that the average degree and average clustering coefficients of the four datasets, CONTACT, HYPERTEXT09, ENRON and FB-FORUM, have changed significantly over time, while those of RADOSLAW and LKML are relatively stable.
+These results explain why we can get better long-term predictive performance.